vinodscms/my-hotels-app/README.md

 # Hotel Application

-This application is created to simulate a sample hotel booking site with selected functionalities
+This application is created to simulate a sample hotel booking site with selected functionalities.
+Hotel listing page api functionalitites with following options to sort.

+	1. Sort by Distance
+	2. Sort by Price
+	3. Sort by Rating
+	4. Sort by Name

 ## How to build and execute

-Build Library using maven and java 1.8 -> https://github.com/vinodscms/sorting-artifacts
+1. Build the sortinglLibrary using maven and java 1.8 -> https://github.com/vinodscms/sorting-artifacts

-Build this application using maven and java 1.8
+2. Build this repository using maven and java 1.8

-Directly execute jar file
+3. Directly execute jar file in target folder

-java -jar hotels-app-0.0.1-SNAPSHOT.jar
+   java -jar hotels-app-1.0.jar

-Logs will be found in Root directory + /log/hotel-app.log
+4. Logs will be found in Console and Root directory + /log/hotel-app.log

 ## Health Check URLS
 Health Check    - http://localhost:8083/hotels/ping